 - 1 sheet frozen puff pastry, thawed

 - 1 cup shredded Swiss cheese

 - In a large skillet, cook the beef, mushrooms and onion over medium heat until meat is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
 Stir in Worcestershire sauce and seasonings.
 Remove from the heat; set aside.

 - On a lightly floured surface, roll puff pastry into a 15x13-in. rectangle.
 Cut into four 7-1/2x6-1/2-in. rectangles.
 Place about 2 tablespoons potatoes over each rectangle; spread to within 1 in. of edges.
 Top each with 3/4 cup beef mixture; sprinkle with 1/4 cup cheese.

 - Beat egg and water; brush some over pastry edges.
 Bring opposite corners of pastry over each bundle; pinch seams to seal.
 Transfer to a greased baking sheet; brush with remaining egg mixture.
 Bake at 400° for 17-20 minutes or until golden brown.
 Freeze option: Freeze unbaked pastries on a waxed paper-lined baking sheet until firm.
-Transfer to a resealable plastic freezer bag; return to freezer.
-To use, bake pastries on a parchment paper-lined baking sheet in a preheated 400° oven 20-25 minutes or until golden brown and heated through.
+Transfer to an airtight container; return to freezer.
+To use, bake pastries on a parchment-lined baking sheet in a preheated 400° oven 20-25 minutes or until golden brown and heated through.

 Nutrition Facts1 bundle: 679 calories, 38g fat (16g saturated fat), 138mg cholesterol, 865mg sodium, 48g carbohydrate (3g sugars, 6g fiber), 36g protein.